taniacsilva/Churn_Prediction/README.md

 * AUC (Area Under the Curve) can be interpreted as the probability that a randomly selected positive example has a greater score than a randomly selected negative example.
 To quantify how far/close the model is from ideal model I computed the AUC.
 The AUC of a random model is 0.5, while for an ideal one is 1.

  * Cross Validation: evaluating the same model on different subsets of a dataset, getting the average prediction, and spread within predictions.
 This method is applied in the parameter tuning step, which is the process of selecting the best parameter.
 In this algorithm, the full training dataset is divided into k partitions, I have trained the model in k-1 partitions of this dataset and evaluate it on the remaining subset.
 Then, I end up evaluating the model in all the k folds, and I have calculated the average evaluation metric for all the folds.
 In general, if the dataset is large, hold-out validation dataset strategy should be used.
 In the other hand, if the dataset is small or if I want to know the standard deviation of the model across different folds, cross-validation approach can use used.

+🔎 **Model Interpretation**

+*Main Conclusions* : Interpret the coefficients obtained for the logistic regression model.

+🎆 **Using the model**

+*Main Conclusions*: After finding the best model, it was trained with training and validation partitions (x_full_train) and the final accuracy was calculated on the test partition.